coderdiaz/react-card-brand/README.md

 # React Card Brand

-> A zero-dependency React Hook to show the brand from a card type.
+> A zero-dependency React Hook to show and get the brand from a card type.

 ## Installation